kvperez/Barista/README.md

 </td>
 </table>

-### Types of Semantic Errors
+## Types of Semantic Errors

-- Non-initialized variables
+- Using non-initialized variables
 - Incrementing and decrementing with non-int variable types
-- Operands that do not have same type
+- Operands that do not have same type are being compared
+- Serve (return) outside of an item (function)
+- Calling an item (function) that is not intialized
-- Incorrect number of item (function) parameters
+- Incorrect number of item (function) parameters when item (function) is being called
 - None return type has a serve (return) value
-- Pump return type has a remake (print) value
+- Pump return type has a remake (print) value and no serve (return) value
 - Break outside of blend (loop)
-- Return outside of a item (function)
-- Function with return value doesn't return anything
+- Item (function) with serve (return) value that does not serve (return) anything
-- Calling a function that is not intialized